-Use Waze mobile app to see full road closures.
-Use the waze mobile app to see traffic in real time.
+Use Waze mobile app to see full road closures and traffic in real time.
+It is best to still review the traffic document even when using Waze.

 How to Use This Guide